garykac/shinjuku/README.md

 ### Mods

-Shinjuku Mods add new components and rules that can be layered on top of the core rule set.
+Shinjuku Mods are optional rules that can be layered on top of the core rule set.

 There are currently 5 Mods: